schmittnieto/schmittnieto.github.io/_posts/2024-09-15-azure-stack-hci-evolution-use-cases-comparison.md

 ## Conclusion

 Azure Stack HCI has evolved into a comprehensive solution that allows organizations to manage hybrid workloads, from legacy systems to modern cloud-native applications.
-With its robust feature set—including Extended Security Updates, Azure Virtual Desktop, AKS, and native Azure Arc integration—Azure Stack HCI provides a unified solution for businesses seeking to blend on-premises infrastructure with the power of the cloud.
+With its robust feature set, including Extended Security Updates, Azure Virtual Desktop, AKS, and native Azure Arc integration, Azure Stack HCI provides a unified solution for businesses seeking to blend on-premises infrastructure with the power of the cloud.

 While the 23H2 release sets new standards for cloud-first deployment and simplified management, organizations running 22H2 may find it challenging to upgrade due to the dependencies and lack of Stretch Cluster and SCVMM support in 23H2.
 For businesses deeply invested in Azure or those looking to streamline infrastructure management, Azure Stack HCI remains a compelling option, standing out from competitors like VMware vSAN, Nutanix, Dell EMC VxRail, KVM-based solutions, OpenShift, and Hyper-V.